Vaginal Atrophy Treatment

-There are several treatment options available for women suffering from vaginal atrophy, which typically causes dryness, itching and redness to the vagina and discomfort during intercourse.
-Discuss with your GP or gynaecologist to find the best treatment option for you.
+There are several treatments for women suffering from vaginal atrophy, which typically causes vaginal dryness, itching and redness, as well as discomfort during intercourse.

 If symptoms of vaginal atrophy are less severe, your GP may recommend over-the-counter self-medication options.
-Your doctor may suggest trying a vaginal moisturiser to help restore some of the lost moisture of the vagina.
-This may be applied several times a day and may temporarily help relieve some of the discomfort.
+Your doctor may suggest trying a vaginal moisturiser or vaginal lubricants to help restore some of the lost moisture.
+This may be applied several times daily and temporarily help relieve symptoms of discomfort.

-Alternatively, a water-based lubricant can be used to help reduce the discomfort a woman may be experiencing whilst having sexual intercourse.
-It is recommended that products containing glycerine be avoided, as this chemical may add to any burning and irritation.
-Additionally, petroleum jelly should be avoided while using latex condoms for sex, since this can break down the material, thus rendering it useless.
+A water-based lubricant can also be used to help reduce the discomfort a woman may be experiencing whilst having sexual intercourse.
+It is recommended that products containing glycerine be avoided, as this chemical may add to any burning and irritation and increase the likelihood of vaginal infections.
+Additionally, petroleum jelly should be avoided while using latex condoms for sex since this can break down the material, thus rendering it useless.

-This treatment is often much more effective for menopausal women than the self-medicating options such as lubricants and moisturisers.
-However, it may take several weeks before you notice a difference after oestrogen treatment, so it is recommended that a woman also uses moisturiser or lubrication to start with.
+This treatment for vaginal dryness is often much more effective for postmenopausal women experiencing the genitourinary syndromes of menopause.
+However, it may take several weeks before you notice a difference after vaginal estrogen treatment, so it is recommended that a woman also use self-medicating options such as moisturiser or lubrication.

 Hormone Replacement Therapy (HRT)

-HRT involves taking medication to replace the hormones which have been lost during menopause.
+HRT or systemic estrogen therapy involves taking medication to replace the hormones which have been lost during menopause.
 HRT can be prescribed by your GP and can be taken in several forms including tablets, gels, patches or implants.
-The treatment supplies oestrogen to the entire body.
+This type of estrogen therapy supplies oestrogen to the entire body.

 HRT will have a stronger effect on the body than vaginal oestrogen, so it is recommended if you have some other symptoms related to menopause, such as hot flushes.
-However, it is important to note that HRT has several side effects, which may deter many women from going ahead with this type of treatment for their vaginal atrophy.
+However, it is important to note that HRT has several risk factors and side effects, like vaginal or urinary symptoms, which may deter many women from going ahead with this type of treatment for their vaginal atrophy.